Intensive Psychological Therapies Service (IPTS)

 Izzy, former dialectical behaviour therapy (DBT) client.

-Referral and Assessment
+Referral and assessment

 You will be invited to attend an assessment which is made up of several stages incorporating a clinical interview, completion of psychometric tests and discussions to help us understand your difficulties and what changes you would like to make.
 You will have the opportunity to ask any questions about therapy here.
 Your assessment will be discussed by the Clinical Decision Team to determine which therapy, if any, could be of benefit to you.